brachbach/covid-models/differences_between_models.md

 # How to read

-I'll assume that you've already read and understood the relevant `this_model.js` file for each model discussed here (or that you'll refer to it as needed).
+I'll assume that you've already read and understood the relevant model recreation in `model_recreations/` for each model discussed here (or that you'll refer to it as needed).
 So I won't explain here how the models work, only how they compare to each other.

 # Comparisons